Diffusion Models are Efficient Data Generators for Human Mesh Recovery

-Compared to previous datasets, our pipeline can generate diverse human identities and various in-the-wild scenes.
-Notably, the pipeline is much cheaper than both mocap-based and CG-based counterparts and is scalable to generate 3D human datasets in the wild with versatile human identities and real-world scenes.
+Compared to previous datasets, our pipeline can generate diverse human identities, human interactions, and various in-the-wild scenes.
+Notably, the pipeline is much cheaper than both mocap-based and CG-based counterparts and is scalable to generate 3D human datasets in the wild with versatile real-world scenes.